-- Reversed trial court on appeal and obtained a ruling that reporting an accident eight months after it occurred did not satisfy the statutory requirement for an uninsured motorist claim that the accident be reported to authorities within a reasonable time.
+- Trial court reversed on appeal and obtained a ruling that reporting an accident eight months after it occurred did not satisfy the statutory requirement for an uninsured motorist claim that the accident be reported to authorities within a reasonable time.

-- On a wrongful death claim where liability was admitted, held firm to the pre-trial settlement offer, and the case settled at the offer after two days of trial.
+- On a wrongful death claim where liability admitted, case settled at pre-trial offer after two days of trial.